JuliaBays/cps491s23-team04/meetingsREADME.md

     - Julia go to Italy
 - added Gabby's current python file to github and the delete.py file

+F Mar 10 / no meeting

+M Mar 20 / no meeting

+- Gabby working on staging

+M Mar 20 / Gabby and Dr. Stiffler / Staging help

+- got docker image to build locally, but still not working with staging
+- Gabby got the website css / html to show on staging but no functionality works
+- Heroku shows builds failing but deploys are "successful"
+- Will be ok without staging for minimum viable product

 # Sprint 3

 ### Sprint Schedule